 This book is a journey through history and has become a story about oppression, abuse of power and crimes against humanity.
 It is also a story about a people who refused to be broken and to give up their identity and culture.
 It is about the human will to survive and human resilience.

 The drawings of Gintautas Martynaitis, a survivor of the deportations, the mostly unpublished archive images and the photos from the expedition of 1989 offer glimpses into the past, while I have endeavoured to capture the present.
 I have listened to the eyewitness accounts of these events and visited the places where they took place.
 I have travelled through the Altai and Yakutia in search of traces of this remarkable chapter in history and I have recorded what encountered: the landscape of these remote areas, the villages, the culture, and the indigenous people with their still vivid memories of the time under Stalin.

 Dutch graphic designer Sybren Kuiper, with whom I previously made the prize-winning book Wolfskinder A Post-War Story designed the book.
 The result is a monumental design of 818 pages material divided over 5 separate books in a slipcase.

 This project was made possible by a contribution from Fonds Anna Cornelis.

 About the Book

-The Photo book ‘Siberian Exiles’ will be published in January/February 2020.
-Details about the book launch will follow.
+The Photo book ‘Siberian Exiles’ will be published in March 2020.

 - Photography: Claudia Heinermann